michael-wazowski/afk-app/README.md

  - Application settings

  ### CHANGE LOG:
-  - Playback not yet implemented, but in next commit it will be
+  - I lied.
+Playback still not yet implemented, aiming to be done next commit
-  - Added logger listbox but not functional
+  - Redid formatting of area above logger, added some more playback settings
-  - Moved playback delay setting to logger section, as that's actually where playback settings will be
+  - Didn't put here last commit, but sample idea for save/load of keypress recording config

 Overall: afk app is not yet functional, but is making progress